ShaktiSampadSwain/minidoro/README.md

-# Pomodian: A Pomodoro Timer for Obsidian
+# Minidoro: A Pomodoro Timer for Obsidian

-Pomodian is a simple, unobtrusive Pomodoro timer to help you focus. **Pomodian** integrates directly into your workspace, providing a visual timer in the header and customizable settings to fit your workflow.
+Minidoro is a simple, unobtrusive Pomodoro timer to help you focus. **Minidoro** integrates directly into your workspace, providing a visual timer in the header and customizable settings to fit your workflow.

 ---